chanceeakin/portfolio-material/README.md

 Since this project uses [react-helmet](/nfl/react-helmet), the CDN files are being set from [the configuration file](src/config/default.js).
 The default theme is a teal and pink combo.

+### Portfolio Notes

+### Things I need
+section for portfolio projects about me
+That fun, springy text thing for technologies I know color issues! the Footer getting sass to actually work